Epps was the leading brand of cocoa in Victorian Britain.

 Epps’ Cocoa powder had been reformulated to include 44 percent sugar, 40 percent cocoa and 16 percent West Indies arrowroot by 1924.

-James Epps & Co was acquired by Rowntree of York in 1926 for £70,000.
+James Epps & Co was acquired by Rowntree of York for £70,000 in 1926.
 The Epps factory was closed in 1930, and the manufacture of Epps products was transferred to Whitefields Ltd of Plaistow.